-Bringing in Andrew Norwell helps, but A.J.
+- Guard: Bringing in Andrew Norwell helps, but A.J.
 Cann has been inconsistent throughout his career.

-Blair Brown looks to be a suitable replacement for Paul Posluszny but the rest of the linebacker corps could use depth.
+- Linebacker: Blair Brown looks to be a suitable replacement for Paul Posluszny but the rest of the linebacker corps could use depth.

 On draft day, Jacksonville ended up selecting Florida defensive tackle Taven Bryan with the 29th overall pick.
-Bryan was seen as the most explosive defensive tackle in this draft, but is still very raw in terms of technique.
+Bryan was seen as the most explosive defensive tackle in this draft, but he is still very raw in terms of technique.

-Clark has an interesting combination of height and straight line speed and has experience blocking in the running game, but has too many easy drops on tape.
-Harrison was viewed as the top run support safety prospect this year, but struggles to maintain speed when changing direction.
-Lee looks to part of an NFL quarterback but struggles with pocket awareness and getting the ball out on time.
+Clark has an interesting combination of height and straight line speed and has experience blocking in the running game, but he has too many easy drops on tape.
+Harrison was viewed as the top run support safety prospect this year, but he struggles to maintain speed when changing direction.
+Lee looks the part of an NFL quarterback but struggles with pocket awareness and getting the ball out on time.

 Taven Bryan Highlights

-What To Expect
+What to Expect

 With no more of the "Allen Brothers" and Marquise Lee out for the season, D.J.
 Clark will have to step up and take the starting roles with Dede Westbrook, Rashad Greene, and Keelan Cole serving as reserves.
 There are still questions at tight end, but they look to have enough bodies for someone to step up and become the receiving option they need.
 The addition of Andrew Norwell makes the offensive line better than it was last season, especially in pass protection.

 I didn't agree with the Jags taking Tavon Bryan, because it didn't really fill a need, but adding him gives the defense one of the most stacked lines in the league.
-Blair Brown has big shoes to fill, but Myles Jack and Telvin Smith should continue to grow as great young linebacker.
+Blair Brown has big shoes to fill, but Myles Jack and Telvin Smith should continue to grow as great young linebackers.
 The secondary should remain a strength as Jalen Ramsey and A.J.
 Bouye are both under 25 and should continue to pester opposing receivers for the next five or six years.